CBB applies for provisional patent on ZrNb Alloyed Surface as a Superconducting Material

 2. Enhancing critical field, Bc, thus, allowing improved accelerating gradients.

 These benefits make it possible to design energy efficient and compact particle accelerators and quantum computers.
 Formation of ZrNb surface can be achieved via either physical vapor deposition of Zr on Nb surface or an electrochemical reaction of ZrF4 with Nb surface, followed by thermal annealing under vacuum and subsequent HF etch.
-As shown in Figure 1, Tc values from ZrNb alloys made by both methods are essentially higher than Nb and sputtered ZrNb thin films or their random alloys in past studies.
+Tc values from ZrNb alloys made by both methods are essentially higher than Nb and sputtered ZrNb thin films or their random alloys in past studies.
 Figure 2 shows the 5.2 GHz low-field BCS surface resistance trends lower for Nb-Zr alloy than Nb, which is consistent with the expected benefit of the high Tc of the Nb-Zr material.

 References: